 Defective products, strict liability, negligence, product recalls, reasonable foreseeability… There are lots of confusing legal terms that are floating around when it comes to product liability.

-Here at Compass Law Group, PC our Los Angeles County product liability attorneys understand that you, as a consumer, have recently been injured as a result of a manufacturer placing a defective product into your hands.
+Here at Law Offices of Howard Craig Kornberg a Los Angeles product liability attorney understands that you, as a consumer, have recently been injured as a result of a manufacturer placing a defective product into your hands.

 First of all, don’t panic.
 You can collect compensatory or even punitive damages after filing a product liability claim.
 Second of all, don’t waste your time trying to figure out how California product liability laws may apply to your particular case.